Dig with Us

 • Archaeology students may also be entitled to course credits for participation in this dig, depending on their institution's fieldwork accreditation requirements.
 Please enquire for more details.

-We will be booking some low-cost share-house accommodation in Harrietville.
-Enquire for more details.
+We have booked some low-cost share-house accommodation in Harrietville.
+The costs for this are:

 Harrietville in October is in the middle of spring, with mild weather.
 Temperatures range from average of 21°C maximum to 6°C overnight minimum.